ethereum-oasis-op/baseline-standard/ccsm/baseline-ccsm-v1.0-psd01.md

 Weak synchrony in this context means:
 1. That all messages will eventually reach their intended recipients
 2. That after a certain, yet unknown time, the network will become synchronous again

+[[R13]](#r13) testability: For a CCSM to operate under Weak Synchrony, both its messaging implementation and its consensus protocol implementation must satisfy the condition.
+Both libp2p and Ethereum's Proof-of-Stake consensus protocol implementations operate under weak synchrony per their specifications and as testable by their test suites.
+This means combining the [[R11]](#r11) and [[R12]](#r12) testability statements shows that this requirement is testable.

 # 7. Consensus
 The consensus algorithm is the most important component of a CCSM as it ensures the consistency of the network at any given time.
 Therefore, the requirements on the consensus algorithms are very stringent.